 Like most pocket gophers, Northern pocket gophers are burrowing rodents with fur lined cheek pockets for carrying food and nesting materials.
 Their lips close behind their large incisor teeth so that dirt does not enter their mouth when they are digging burrows with their teeth.
 This adaptation contributes to the extensive tunnelling activity of gophers.
 Their burrows can cover an area of 18 to 185 square meters and can be up to 2 meters deep!
 Gophers spend most of their time in this burrow system, but they can sometimes be seen at night feeding on vegetation near a burrow opening.

 Squirrels are members of the family Sciuridae which includes chipmunks, marmots and prairie dogs.
 There are three main squirrel body types: Arboreal (in trees), Fossorial (burrowers) and Flying.
 Many people associate squirrels with large bushy tails, but these tails are only needed by tree squirrels to help them balance.
-All squirrels have slender bodies, large ears and are diurnal (active during the day).
+All squirrels have slender bodies, large ears and are diurnal (active during the day), except flying squirrels which are strictly nocturnal.
 They are predominantly herbivorous-seeds and nuts make up the majority of their diet, however many will eat insects and even small vertebrates.

 Here’s where things get a little tricky: